Integrated product design

 Curriculum and examination regulations

-The module plan provides an overview of the structure of the degree program and the curriculum provides an overview of the course of study.
+The study plan provides an overview of the course of study:

 The module handbook provides information on the content of the individual modules: